 - 1. Counseling - 2.
 Requesting or requiring a parent, guardian, or other person having care of the student to attend parental involvement programs, including programs adopted under section 3313.472 or 3313.663 of the Ohio Revised Code - 3.
 Requesting or requiring a parent, guardian, or other person having care of the student to attend truancy prevention mediation programs - 4.
-Notification to the registrar of motor vehicles under section 3321.13 of the Revised Code - 5.
-Taking legal action under section 2919.222, 3321.20, or 3321.38 of the Ohio Revised Code - 6.
+Taking legal action under section 2919.222, 3321.20, or 3321.38 of the Ohio Revised Code - 5.
 Seeking juvenile court involvement to have a student informally enrolled in an alternative to adjudication.
 (If the School chooses to have students informally enrolled in an alternative to adjudication, the School shall develop a written policy regarding the use of and selection process for offering alternatives to adjudication to ensure fairness.)